HaimLee-4869/HaimLee-4869.github.io/content/en/contact/_index.md

       title: contact
       text: |-
         <div style="text-align: justify;">
-        If you have Question plz dm me
+        If you have any questions, please contact me!

         - E-mail: j_haim4869(at)naver.com
         - Phone-number: 010-6379-7336